 Bachelor of Landscape Architecture

 The professional BLA curriculum is studio-based.
 Studios take place every semester and typically meet for four hours each, two or three days per week.
 During studio, you will have time to work on projects and interact one-on-one with your professor.

-Download BLA Curriculum Sheet
+- Download BLA Curriculum Sheet for Catalog 2021–Present

-Download BLA General Education Courses Sheet
+- Download BLA General Education Courses Sheet

 Course descriptions for general education courses are available online in the university catalog.